XiaoPika/DicomTool/README.md

-# DicomTool
-A Dicom Tool for download and send/upload images from PACS
+# Dicom tool for image-transfer

+- pure
+- simple
+- easy to made
+- compatible with Neusoft and TianJian PACS

+There is not any kind of support or trouble shoting services.